cortexproject/cortex/docs/arguments.md

 - `distributor.ha-tracker.enable`
    Enable the distributors HA tracker so that it can accept samples from Prometheus HA replicas gracefully (requires labels).
 Global (for distributors), this ensures that the necessary internal data structures for the HA handling are created.
 The option `enable-for-all-users` is still needed to enable ingestion of HA samples for all users.

+- `distributor.drop-label`
+   This flag can be used to specify label names that to drop during sample ingestion within the distributor and can be repeated in order to drop multiple labels.

 ### Ring/HA Tracker Store

 The KVStore client is used by both the Ring and HA Tracker.